htbkoo/CssToAndFromReact/Readme.md

     - [x] (Just personal preference) migrated to TypeScript
     - [x] Added automated test coverage
     - [x] Added functionality to transform from React back to CSS
+    - [ ] Update description in the page
     - [ ] Full (at least enough) automated test coverage
     - [ ] More refactoring (more related to personal style)
 * An instance would be deployed to GitHub Page: https://htbkoo.github.io/CssToAndFromReact/